GoInterject/GoInterject.github.io/bApps/bFinancials/Interject-Financials.md

 "DataPortal03"
 - Summary & detail report of Epicor Chart of Accounts with balances
-- Override of another DataPortal from offering
+- Override of another Data Portal from offering
 - Connection: "Connection01"